 - Hire a truck to pick up your inventory at your distribution center.

 - Arrange for a shipping line to load that inventory onto a boat headed to Honolulu.

-- Coordinate pickup at the port at Honolulu and possibly delivery to a central warehouse in Oahu.
+- Coordinate pickup at the port at Honolulu and possibly deliver to a central warehouse in Oahu.